Fourteen Years in the Making! (A One-Shot Story)

 • And took three quick Hail-Mary shots over the departing crowd’s heads.

 My timing was almost supernatural.
 The interior was illuminated by two strong flood lamps, but between my first and second shots, the light on the right went out.
-And between my second and third shots, the other one dropped…and plunged the interior into darkness.
+And between my second and third shots, the other one also dropped…and plunged the interior into darkness.

-Rebuilding an Interior
+Rebuilding the Interior

 Looking at the photos as we left, I saw that the one with both floods lit was uselessly flared.
 But the shot with only one lamp on was much better.
 It enabled me to digitally “rebuild” the interior into a lovely canvas print that I gave Kate for Christmas.